sayus2884/ops/developers/PROJECT_STANDARDS.md

 Front-end development is exciting, but also a challenge.
 This is due to the fact that there are so many tools available for so many different things, and this side of the world moves fast.
 Main considerations:

-1.  **Browser compability** - Does the website look good on Chrome?
+1.  **Browser compatibility** - Does the website look good on Chrome?
 Firefox?
 Ipad?
 Galaxy? iPhone?
 2.  **Device compatibility** (Responsive Design) - On monitors that are not 1080p?
 10 inch laptops at 1280 x 720?
 3.  **Automation** - Nowadays, you don't necessarily need to CODE for this, since there are tools like Babel, Normalize.css, Autoprefixer which help make this happen.